jiayi-wang98/520-project/README.md

 # EEP520 Final C++ Programming project--

-## Overall Goal: Implementation of Deep first Path Search and Prim Maze Generator Algorithm
+## Overall Goal: Implementation of Prim Maze Generator Algorithm and Simulate a Drone Find Path Out with Deep First Path Search.

 The main goal of this project is to realize the Prim maze generate algorithm and deep first search algorithm using C++ enviro environment.
 Simulating a drone insidde this maze trying to find a wayout using DFS.